-A This pub is included for one reason –the most resplendent pictorial pub tiling in England, rivalled in the UK only at the Café Royal, Edinburgh.
+This pub is included here for one reason – the most resplendent pictorial pub tiling in England, rivalled in the UK only at the Café Royal, Edinburgh.
 An existing pub was renamed after Henry Havelock, a hero in the Indian Mutiny of 1857, who sits proudly astride his horse by the Havelock Street entrance.
 This is, like the rest of the tiling, from a refit in 1889–90 and an inscription tells us it came from A.T.S.
-Carter of Brockley, southeast London.
+Carter of Brockley, south-east London.
 The son of Jesse Carter of tile-makers Carters of Poole, Arthur set up as a builders’ merchant from the mid-1870s.
-He soon became a tile merchant, but although his firm produced mosaic, it probably bought in tiles from larger firms – Doulton in this case.
-Lining a former corridor are scenes depicting Hastings Castle, a mightily energetic Battle of Hastings, and a sea engagement in which stout-hearted English fishermen, lay into a French pirate ship.
-Since the English vessel is titled ‘Conqueror, Hastings’, the correct outcome can be in no doubt!
+He soon became a tile merchant, but although his firm produced mosaic, it seems he bought in tiles from larger firms – Doulton in this case.
+Lining a former corridor are scenes depicting Hastings Castle, a mightily energetic Battle of Hastings, and a sea engagement in which stout-hearted English fishermen, lay into a French pirate ship, the appropriately named Cormoran Affamé (hungry cormorant).
+Since the English vessel is labelled ‘Conqueror, Hastings’, the correct outcome can be in no doubt!
 Below is a relief tile dado while the floor has black-and-white geometrical designs and bears the name of the pub.
-Otherwise the pub has been totally modernised: it was known simply as the Havelock until 2012.

 This pub is included as a Heritage Pub only for its exceptional tiled paintings, described by the Tiles & Architectural Ceramics Society as "This wonderful interior must be amongst the candidates for the best turn-of-the-century pub tile scheme in Britain.
 It certainly stands comparison with Sunderland’s Mountain Daisy, where the 1900-2 tiling (with seven picture panels and a ceramic bar counter) is by Craven Dunnill.”
 Other magnificent displays of tiled paintings can be found at